Natooz/MidiTok/README.md

 ## Encodings

+_In the figures, yellow tokens are additional tokens, and tokens are vertically stacked at index 0 from the bottom up to the top._

 ### MIDI-Like

 Strategy used in the first symbolic music generative transformers and RNN / LSTM models.
 It consists of encoding the MIDI messages (Note On, Note Off, Velocity and Time Shift) into tokens as represented in a pure "MIDI way".